Essential Emergency & Critical Care Tools

-Part 1 gathers data about Resource Availability & Readiness, looking at both facility and ward level factors.
-Part 2 turns to EECC care provision currently being carried out
+Part 1 gathers data about Resource Availability & Readiness.
+Part 2 turns to the EECC care provision currently being carried out.

 • 1.
 Fill in information on Page 1